Rear mid-engine, rear-wheel-drive layout: Road cars

+Rear mid-engines were widely used in 1950s bubble microcars like the Isetta or the nearly symmetric Zündapp Janus.
+The very first Porsche 356/1 was mid-engined, but the regular production 356 used the 2+2 seat rear engine layout of the Volkswagen to be useful as regular car.
+Some customers wanted to race a Porsche, and the factory in 1953 started the series of rear-mid-engine two seat sports cars from Zuffenhausen with the Porsche 550.
+Via 718 and 904 it ended with the Porsche 906.
+They were mainly intended for competition use, but also road legal as this was either required by the rules, or by customers who wanted to drive to and from events, James Dean being a famous example.
+Porsche sold about 300 road-racers until 1966, compared to 77k of the 356.
+From 1969, the VW-Porsche 914/4 was offered as entry level mid-engine 2-seat road car with 4-cyl VW engine, the 914/6 used a Porsche flat-6, and the Porsche 914-6 GT was its racer version.

-The first rear mid-engined road car after WW II was the 1962 (Rene) Bonnet / Matra Djet, which used the 1108cc Renault Sierra engine, mated to the transaxle from the FWD Renault Estafette van.
+The first rear mid-engined road car sold after WW II was the 1962 (Réné) Bonnet / Matra Djet, which used the 1108cc Renault Sierra engine, mated to the transaxle from the FWD Renault Estafette van.
 Nearly 1700 were built until 1967.
 This was followed by the first De Tomaso, the Vallelunga, which mated a tuned Ford Cortina 1500 Kent engine to a VW transaxle with Hewland gearsets.
 Introduced at Turin in 1963, 58 were built 1964–68.
 A similar car was the Renault-engined Lotus Europa, built from 1966 to 1975.

-Finally, in 1966, the Lamborghini Miura was the first high performance mid-engine, rear-wheel-drive road car.

-The concept behind the Miura was that of putting on the road a grand tourer featuring state-of-the-art racing-car technology of the time; hence the Miura was powered by a V12 transversely mounted between the rear wheels, solidal to the gearbox and differential.
-This represented an extremely innovative sportscar at a time when all of its competitors (aside from the rear-engined Porsches), from Ferraris to Aston Martins, were traditional front-engined, rear-wheel-drive grand tourers.
+There were no big mid-rear engines yet until the Italian ATS 2500 GT V8 appeared in 1963, and in 1966, the Lamborghini Miura was the first high performance V12 mid-engine, rear-wheel-drive road car.
+The concept behind the Miura was that of putting on the road a grand tourer featuring state-of-the-art racing-car technology of the time; hence the Miura was powered by a 4-liter V12 transversely mounted between the rear wheels, solidal to the gearbox and differential.
+This represented an extremely innovative sportscar at a time when all of its competitors (aside from the rear-engined Porsches), from Ferraris and Maseratis over Jaguars to Aston Martins, were traditional front-engined, rear-wheel-drive grand tourers.

 The Pontiac Fiero was a mid-engined sports car that was built by the Pontiac division of General Motors from 1984 to 1988.
 The Fiero was the first two-seater Pontiac since the 1926 to 1938 coupes, and also the first mass-produced mid-engine sports car by a U.S. manufacturer.